 - Chapter 25.16 – Commercial and Industrial Districts

 - Chapter 25.18.040 – Use Matrix for Downtown Districts

 - Chapter 5.101 – Commercial Cannabis Business Regulatory Permits

 - Chapter 8.38 – Personal Use of Cannabis

 *** The City will begin accepting applications for commercial cannabis businesses at 8:00 a.m. on December 11, 2017.
 Applications will be accepted until 5:00 p.m. on December 15, 2017.
 All interested parties shall provide a completed Conditional Use Permit application, Cannabis Regulatory Permit , and shall submit all supplemental requirements identified in the permits at time of application submittal.

 *** Application fees - Applicants are required to make a non-refundable payment of $552 payable to the City of Palm Desert at time of application submittal.
 Applicants that make it through the City's initial completeness review will be required to pay the balance of $2,342 for the Conditional Use Permit.

 Applications will be subject to a completeness review to ensure that all required items necessary for review have been submitted.
 Completed applications will be reviewed, and ranked, based on the Selection Criteria approved by City Council.
 Top ranked applications will received priority in moving forward to public hearings.
 Any conflicts or tie-breakers will be resolved through a lottery.
 A flowchart examining the application process is provided here, but it subject to change based on the volume of applications received.

-For more information regarding current or future regulations in Palm Desert, please contact Palm Desert Principal Planner Eric Ceja at (760) 346-0611 or firstname.lastname@example.org.
+For more information regarding current regulations or the Cannabis application process in Palm Desert, please contact Palm Desert Principal Planner Eric Ceja at (760) 346-0611 or firstname.lastname@example.org.